isomerpages/moe-regentsec/index.md

       title: Announcements & Highlights
       id: announcements
       announcement_items:
+        - title: Sec 3 Sports Fiesta 2025
+          date: 28 July 2025
+          announcement: "On the 4th of July, our graduating cohort came together for an exhilarating Sports Fiesta: Ultimate Frisbee Tournament—a
+            well-deserved breather before they dive into their final preparations for the national examinations..."
+          link_text: Read more about it here
+          link_url: /secondary-4-sports-fiesta-2025/
         - title: Regent Celebrates 25
           date: 08 July 2025
           announcement: 25 in 2025 – Regent Secondary School proudly celebrated this